Special Purpose Marine Air-Ground Task Force – Crisis Response – Africa

-Special Purpose Marine Air-Ground Task Force – Crisis Response – Africa (SP-MAGTF-CR-AF) was a Marine Air-Ground Task Force that is permanently based at Morón Air Base in Spain.
-SP-MAGTF-CR-AF reports to U.S. Marine Corps Forces Africa under United States Africa Command.
-It is a self-mobile, self-sustaining force of approximately 850 Marines and sailors, capable of responding to a range of crises.
-The unit is specifically trained to support U.S. and partner interests throughout the United States Africa Command area of responsibility, to include embassy reinforcement, support to noncombatant evacuation operations, tactical recovery of aircraft and personnel, humanitarian assistance, and disaster relief.
-The unit also takes part in bilateral and multilateral training exercises with regional partners.
-It is commanded by a U.S. Marine colonel (O-6).
+Special Purpose Marine Air-Ground Task Force – Crisis Response – Africa (SP-MAGTF-CR-AF) was a Marine Air-Ground Task Force that was permanently based at Morón Air Base in Spain.
+SP-MAGTF-CR-AF reported to U.S. Marine Corps Forces Africa under United States Africa Command.
+It was a self-mobile, self-sustaining force of approximately 850 Marines and sailors, capable of responding to a range of crises.
+The unit was specifically trained to support U.S. and partner interests throughout the United States Africa Command area of responsibility, to include embassy reinforcement, support to noncombatant evacuation operations, tactical recovery of aircraft and personnel, humanitarian assistance, and disaster relief.
+The unit also took part in bilateral and multilateral training exercises with regional partners.
+It was commanded by a U.S. Marine colonel (O-6).

 History

 In 2011, based on strategic insight, LtCol.
 Thomas Atkinson, Strategic Plans Officer for USMARFORAF, created SPMAGTF-AF with funding from USAFRICOM and USMARFORCOM.
 The SPMAGTF-AF initially consisted of 120 specially trained Marines from 4th Force Reconnaissance Co. and ACE support.
 The TE included two KC-130 aircraft vehicles and trucks.
 SPMAGTF-12 (see external link below), the first rotation was trained in Limited Crisis Response, Humanitarian Aid, and Host Nation Support in Africa.
 SPMAGTF Marines were trained in embassy reinforcement and stationed out of NAS Sigonella, Sicily, for timely response in Africa.
 In 2012, the highly successful SPMAGTF was replicated in every COCOM globally.

 In 2013, following the 2012 Benghazi attack, Lt.
 Gen. Richard T. Tryon, Marine Corps deputy commandant for plans, policies and operations, announced the creation of a larger Special Purpose Marine Air Ground Task Force that could fly in a company of Marines on Bell Boeing MV-22B Ospreys to respond to crises in Africa.
 However, this will require political work to secure a ground base nearby that the amphibious ships operating in the global commons of the world's oceans do not require.
 The task force self-deployed to Morón Air Base on 27 April 2013.

 USMC spokesman Capt.
 Eric Flanagan has listed the responsibilities of the task force to be a first responder for American embassies in the area, to help evacuate Americans, and to provide humanitarian and disaster relief.